cameronraysmith/notebooks/README.md

 projectNumber: '<project number>'
 ```

-Once the Google Cloud SDK is configured, follow the list of Make targets that proceed from `setup_gcp` in the [Makefile](Makefile).
+Once the Google Cloud SDK is configured, follow the list of Make targets that proceed from `initialize_gcp_insecure` in the [Makefile](Makefile).
+Insecure only refers to the lack of SSL (i.e. the notebook will be served over HTTP as opposed to HTTPS).
+To setup SSL, see `initialize_gcp_secure` and the section on [Cloudflare](#cloudflare).
+After running one of the initialize targets, machines can be stopped with the `stop_gcp` target and returned to a working state with the appropriate `startup` target such as `startup_gcp_insecure`.

 ##### jupyter notebook security

-If you would only like to implement password-based authentication, you will need to follow the instructions in the jupyter notebook documentation for [Preparing a hashed password](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password).
+If you would only like to implement password-based authentication, you will need to follow the instructions in the jupyter notebook documentation on [preparing a hashed password](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password).
 You can then edit the relevant lines in the [Makefile](Makefile).
 The password in the git history (`%HfuQRa@X%9&8MxM`) should obviously be treated as compromised.
 You can generate the associated salted, hashed password in python

 ```python
 from notebook.auth import passwd